robey/wibble/docs/ast.md

 - everything has a "state" field.
 - a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> type).
-- 'newObject' will grow a "type" field to hold the descriptor of the object being created.
+- a few nodes will grow a "type" field to hold the descriptor of the object being created.

 ## constants